AlessandroChecco/pandas-tutorial/README.md

 #### 2d.
 Alternative method (it requires a google account)

-Install [CoLaboratory](http://colaboratory.jupyter.org/welcome/) and upload there the main files.
+1. Install [CoLaboratory](http://colaboratory.jupyter.org/welcome/) and upload there the main files.
 It requires google drive.
+2. Download and extract this file https://github.com/AlessandroChecco/pandas-tutorial/archive/master.zip.

 #### 2e.
 Alternative method (nothing to install, it needs a student account and eduroam/internal connection)